 First a selection of scenes is made.
-Cloud and sunglint contamination are fateful for an accurate AOT retrieval and need to be filtered.
-Futhermore, ice and snow conditions need to be filtered, together with scenes having extreme viewing and solar zenith angles.
+Cloud and sun glint contamination are fateful for an accurate AOT retrieval and need to be filtered.
+Furthermore, ice and snow conditions need to be filtered, together with scenes having extreme viewing and solar zenith angles.
+The filtering and validity boundaries of the algorithm are described in this section.
+The configuration parameters determine the behaviour of the algorithm for various circumstances and can be changed for different version of the algorithm without software changes.
+The configuration of the algorithm described in this ATBD is given in Table 5.

 For information on the cloudiness of the scenes the S5P NPP-VIIRS L2 product is used.
 The S5P NPP-VIIRS product is based on observations performed by the VIIRS instrument onboard the Suomi NPP satellite.
 The S5P and NPP satellites are kept in a 'loose' formation in very similar orbits, resulting in only a relatively small time difference (currently the difference is approximately 3 minutes, reduced from 5 minutes at the start of the mission).
-The VIIRS cloud information is provided for each individual TROPOMI footprint, and for three additional sets of boxes surrounding the TROPOMI measurement footprint of incressing size.
+The VIIRS cloud information is provided for each individual TROPOMI footprint, and for three additional sets of boxes surrounding the TROPOMI measurement footprint of increasing size.
 Using the largest surrounding box for cloud screening assures that also the surroundings of the cloud-free TROPOMI footprint are cloud-free, which can effectively remove cloud shadows and uncertainties in the cloud filter due to the time differences between S5P and NPP.

-The S5P NPP-VIIRS cloud product reports for each TROPOMI footprint the number of VIIRS observations which were confidently clear ($N{c.clr}$), probably clear ($N{p.clr}$), probably cloudy ($N{p.cld}$), and confidently cloudy ($N{c.cld}$)[RD23].
-The respective fields in the S5P NPP-VIIRS product are vcm_confidently_clear, vcm_probably_clear, vcm_confidently_clear, vcm_probably_cloudy.
-In these fields, the numbers are reported for four different definitions of (artificial) FOV inside the cloud product [RD23].
+The S5P NPP-VIIRS cloud product reports for each TROPOMI footprint the number of VIIRS observations which were confidently clear ($N{\text{c.clr}}$), probably clear ($N{\text{p.clr}}$), probably cloudy ($N{\text{p.cld}}$), and confidently cloudy